Karan-Negi-12/Static-website-for-testing/README.md

 ## Contributing

 As this is primarily a testing repository, contributions are not expected.
 However, feel free to fork the repository and modify it for your own testing needs.

-## License

-This project is open source and available under the [MIT License](LICENSE) (you can add a LICENSE file if you wish to specify a license).